Community Work

 Health Care Innovator (ETSU)

 As a psychologist, my most essential skills are working with people who are struggling with their internal experiences.
 That said, the work for which I have earned a national reputation is developing ways to deliver behavioral healthcare.
 Stigma, cost, and other barriers keep many people from getting the help they need for depression, anxiety, or other mental health concerns.
 For over 20 years, I have been developing programs for delivering mental health services in primary care.
 (Read about it on The Atlantic online.)
 People trust their doctor, and when mental health is delivered with physical health care, it is more accessible, whole-person care.
-Because of this work, I understand the healthcare needs of our region as well as the changes we will face when our two systems merge.
-I believe a voice from the health care sector has been an important one on the County Commission in my first term.
+Because of this work, I understand the healthcare needs of our region and I believe a voice from the health care sector has been an important one on the commission.

 Jodi presenting with an interprofessional team from ETSU's Academic Health Sciences Center.